 • Plant new fruit trees and bushes

-• Sow broad beans suitable for autumn sowing
+• Sow broad beans suitable for autumn sowing in our organic compost.

 • Harvest winter vegetables: Cabbages, Cauliflowers, Kale, Brussel Sprouts, Celeriac, Leeks, Jerusalem Artichokes, Parsnip, Spinach, Chard, Swede